cksystemsteaching/selfie/README.md

 ./selfie -c selfie.c
 ```

-The relevant part of the output should be similar to this:
+The relevant output should be similar to this:

 ```
 ...